Faculty AI training starts with confidence, not expertise

 Then find tools that solve those specific problems.

-When 78.5% of faculty indicate interest in training on AI-based teaching tools, they are not asking for every possible capability.
+Faculty are already using AI in significant numbers - 45% now create course content with AI assistance, up 11% since 2023.
+They are not asking for every possible capability.
 They are asking for help with their actual challenges.

 The best tool selection process involves faculty from day one.
 Not as approvers.
 As decision-makers.
 When faculty help choose tools, adoption rates jump.
 Obvious but rarely done.